Dig-in! (learn…)

 Configuration

 The node configuration is stored in the data/configuration/Node.lua file and contains node-specific options for both Moonstalk and other applications.
-You may edit this directly, or for node attributes, you may use the runner to change it.
+You may edit this directly, or for node attributes, you may use the elevator to change it.

 For production (non-development) servers, set a unique node ID that is between 101 and 999.